SupriyaAdep/app-builder-docs/docs/first-party-extension/quickstart.md

 Customization API is a set of APIs and Libraries that allow you to customize your App Builder project.

 **APIs** are exposed under the `customize` method by passing an object with keys corresponding to the API you want to interact with.
-Whereas **Libraries** are available as imports under the `fpe-api` namespace.
+Whereas **Libraries** are available as imports under the `customization-api` namespace.

 **The following steps indicate an example customization by overriding the App Builder Chat Bubble component.**